fafonso/fafonso.github.io/_posts/2016-08-07-jgroups-with-postgresql.markdown

        select_all_pingdata_sql="SELECT ping_data FROM JGROUPSPING WHERE cluster_name=?" />

-And you should be ready to go! you can find more about JDBC_Ping configuration [here](https://developer.jboss.org/wiki/JDBCPING?_sscc=t) (Example: how to use datasource instead of connection url).
+And hopefully, you are ready to go! you can find more about JDBC_Ping configuration [here](https://developer.jboss.org/wiki/JDBCPING?_sscc=t) (Example: how to use datasource instead of connection url).